firefly-oss/core-banking-payment-hub/README.md

 - `SepaPaymentController` - Endpoints for SEPA payments
 - `SwiftPaymentController` - Endpoints for SWIFT payments
-- `AchPaymentController` - Endpoints for ACH payments
+- `AchPaymentController` - Endpoints for ACH payments (with ABA routing support)
+- `UkPaymentController` - Endpoints for UK payments (FPS, BACS, CHAPS)
+- `EuropeanPaymentController` - Endpoints for European payments (TARGET2, TIPS, EBA STEP2)
 - `InternalTransferController` - Endpoints for internal transfers

 Each controller is annotated with OpenAPI/Swagger annotations for comprehensive API documentation.